 - Date and sign the letter.

 - Send the letter by certified mail, return receipt requested.

 - Or, hand deliver it so that you can prove when the bank received your letter.
 Be sure to keep a copy of the letter for your records.

 Click the link below for the anti garnishment letter

-This article provides answers to what a debt collector can and can not do to your social security or VA benefits.
-This article was written by the C...
+This article provides answers to what a debt collector can and cannot do to your social security or VA benefits.
+This article was written by the Co...